schraderL/GAGA/Scripts/01_Genome_assembly/README.md

    - C.2.
 We used two different genome assembly pipelines and evaluated the genome assembly quality, given the low contiguity metrics retrieved in these short-read genome assemblies:
    - C.2a.
 MaSuRCa-SLRsuperscaffolder pipeline
       - C.2a.1 The clean reads were then assembled using MaSuRCA v3.3.0 (“JF_SIZE = 2500000000”).
-      - C.2a.2 The resulting assembly was further scaffolded using the barcoding information from stLFR reads to assemble contigs into scaffolds with [SLR-superscaffolder pipeline](https://github.com/BGI-Qingdao/SLR-superscaffolder).
+      - C.2a.2 The resulting assembly was further scaffolded using the barcoding information from stLFR reads to assemble contigs into scaffolds with [SLR-superscaffolder pipeline](https://github.com/BGI-Qingdao/SLR-superscaffolder) (Same script as in previous step A.7).
    - C.2b.
 Supernova pipeline
       - C.2b.1 The clean reads were assembled and scaffolded using Supernova pipelines (Zijun, version and parameters here?).
       - C.2b.2 Scaffolding using slr-superscaffolder or scaf10X?
 (Zijun please check what was used here, for GAGA-0220 it is used scaf10x)